Document control procedures

 How a document is reviewed, who approves a document, and how approvals or modifications are recorded, are all spelled out in the document control procedure.
 Quality assurance principles require documents be reviewed for accuracy.

 After documents become final and approved, they often still need changes in the future.
 Document control procedures will determine the process for document revisions.
 The procedures identify who can initiate or request revisions, and who can implement them.
+Document revision levels, publish date, document owner, and next review date are managed over the lifecycle of the document.
 Once revisions are drafted, they follow an approval process similar or identical to the initial document review and approval process.
 The document control procedure also defines how a document will be identified according to its revision.

 Once documents are final and approved, the document control procedures define the parameters of how and where a document is published, and who is authorized to have access to it.
 Publishing requirements may indicate whether the document is available internally or externally, where a document is made available, what security restrictions are on a document, and so on.